morrownr/USB-WiFi/USB WiFi Adapter Performance Comparison.md

 Notes about excluded adapters: I exclused adapters based on the rtl8814au chipset based on the very poor quality of the driver provided by Realtek.

+Notes about the EDUP EP-AC1605GS adapter: I considered not including it because the Realtek driver for the rtl8812bu does not support monitor mode very well at all but in the end I decided to include it because the managed mode is exceptional.

 -----

 Test conditions: